daily word - humble yourself?

 Add new comment

-daily word - my masterpiece
+daily word - everywhere

 Dale Cresap's picture